NVIDIA/spark-rapids/docs/supported_ops.md

  *   e1 union e2  max(s1, s2) + max(p1-s1, p2-s2)         max(s1, s2)
 ```

-However Spark inserts `PromotePrecision` to CAST both sides to the same type.
+However, Spark inserts `PromotePrecision` to CAST both sides to the same type.
 GPU mode may fall back to CPU even if the result Decimal precision is within 18 digits.
 For example, `Decimal(8,2)` x `Decimal(6,3)` resulting in `Decimal (15,5)` runs on CPU,
 because due to `PromotePrecision`, GPU mode assumes the result is `Decimal(19,6)`.
+There are even extreme cases where Spark can temporarily return a Decimal value
+larger than what can be stored in 128-bits and then uses the `CheckOverflow`
+operator to round it to a desired precision and scale.
+This means that even when
+the accelerator supports 128-bit decimal, we might not be able to support all
+operations that Spark can support.

 ## `Timestamp`
 Timestamps in Spark will all be converted to the local time zone before processing